 To take account of the fact that you will be drawing your pension after your Normal Pension Age your benefits will be paid at an increased rate.
 The increase is calculated in accordance with guidance issued by Scottish Ministers from time to time.
 The increase is based on the length of time (in years and days) that you draw your pension after your Normal Pension Age.
 The later you draw your pension, the greater the increase.

-As a guide, the percentage increases that apply to retirements before 24th June 2017 are shown in the table below.
+The percentage increases that apply to retirements on or after 24th June 2017 are shown in the table below.
 The table shows the increases applicable where you draw your pension later (up to 10 years) than your Normal Pension Age.
 Where the number of years is not exact, the increase percentages are adjusted accordingly.